Figuring out how to manage money in your marriage is a timely topic for all couples.

-In some cases your money management is largely influenced by where you live or who you work for.
+In some cases your manage money in a marriage is largely influenced by where you live or who you work for.
 For example, we live in a community property state, so all of our income is viewed as 50/50 by law.
 While it doesn’t matter for your day-to-day money management, it does impact your taxes and if you ever divorce.
 It’s something to be aware of if it applies to you.

 Another example is working for the military, which is subject to different laws.
 If it applies to you, you will need to familiarize yourself with the military laws.

 Tips for Managing Money with Your Spouse

-No matter which strategy you choose, there’s bound to be bumps in the road.
+No matter which strategy you choose to manage money as a couple, there’s bound to be bumps in the road.
 When that happens, keep some of these tips in mind.

 Cool down.
 If you have a disagreement about money, try not to discuss it in the heat of the moment.
 Let some time pass and be prepared to discuss it when you both are calm.